spdx/spdx-spec/chapters/3-package-information.md

     <Package rdf:about="...">
         ...
-        <supplier>Person: Jane Doe (jane.doe@example.com) </supplier>
+        <supplier>Person: Jane Doe (jane.doe@example.com)</supplier>
         ...
     </Package>

 ## 3.6 Package Originator <a name="3.6"></a>

-**3.6.1** Purpose: If the package identified in the SPDX file originated from a different person or organization than identified as Package Supplier (see section 3.5 above), this field identifies from where or whom the package originally came.
+**3.6.1** Purpose: If the package identified in the SPDX file originated from a different person or organization than identified as Package Supplier (see [section 3.5](#3.5) above), this field identifies from where or whom the package originally came.
 In some cases a package may be created and originally distributed by a different third party than the Package Supplier of the package.
-For example, the SPDX file identifies the package glibc and Red Hat as the Package Supplier, but Free Software Foundation is the Package Originator.
+For example, the SPDX file identifies the package [glibc][] and [Red Hat][RedHat] as the Package Supplier, but the [Free Software Foundation][FSF] is the Package Originator.

-Use NOASSERTION if:
+Use `NOASSERTION` if:

 (i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+(ii) the SPDX file creator has made no attempt to determine this field; or

+(iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

-**3.6.2** Intent: This field assists with understanding the point of origin of the code in the package.
+**3.6.2** Intent: Assist with understanding the point of origin of the code in the package.
 This field is vital for understanding who originally distributed a package and should help in addressing any ambiguity or concerns that might arise with the information in the SPDX file or the contents of the Package it documents.

 **3.6.3** Cardinality: Optional, one.

-**3.6.4** Data Format: single line of text with the following keywords | “NOASSERTION”
+**3.6.4** Data Format: Single line of text with the following keywords | `NOASSERTION`

-    "Person:" person name and optional "("email")"
+* `Person:` person name and optional `(<email>)`
-    "Organization:" organization name and optional "("email")"
+* `Organization:` organization name and optional `(<email>)`

 **3.6.5** Tag: `PackageOriginator:`